OpenAMP/openamp-docs/demos/matrix_multiply.rst

 RPMsg Matrix Multiply Remote Application
 ========================================

 The remote application, `matrix_multiplyd <https://github.com/OpenAMP/open-amp/blob/main/apps/examples/matrix_multiply/matrix_multiplyd.c>`_, is the core of the demonstration.
-It is a simple application serving a :ref:`RPMsg endpoint <rpmsg-endpoint>` running as the main task on the remote processor, once loaded and started using :ref:`Remoteproc<overview-remoteproc-work-label>`.
+It is a simple application serving a :ref:`RPMsg endpoint <rpmsg-endpoint>` running as the main task on the remote processor.

 .. _matrix-multiply-host-app: